 As you cut your fries, place them into a bowl of cold water.
 Your potatoes may start to brown as they are exposed to oxygen, but a little bit of acid (from lemon juice) will help them maintain their color.
 Once they are all cut, rinse your fries under cold water to remove excess starch.
 When the water runs clear, you’re good!
 After a good rinse, place them back into a bowl of ice water and refrigerate for at least 30 minutes.

-Although it’s time-intensive, most professionals agree that double frying your French fries is the recipe for perfection.
+Although it’s time-intensive, most professionals agree that double frying your fresh cut French fries is the recipe for perfection.

 The first step in the double-frying method is blanching.
 This process involves cooking food for a short period of time.
 Most of the time, it involves boiling or steaming your food, but when it comes to cooking French fries, the blanching process requires oil.
 When blanching French fries, heat your oil to 300°F. Then, add your potatoes and cook them for about five to seven minutes.
 They should be halfway cooked, though still pale and limp.